mat-ruszczycky/practice-react-todo/README.md

 - User(s) could be able to delete TODO items from the list.
 - User(s) could be able to filter TODO items by status, priority, due date, or alphabetical order.
 - User(s) could be able to swtich between different views.
+- User(s) could be able to search through TODO items.

 ## Non-Functional
 Specifies the quality attributes of the application's usability, reliability, and performance but are not critical for basic operations.